3d PRINTER FOR AUTOMOTIVE PARTS

 • Price: Avg. $800-950

-• Why it’s great: Super large print area which can be upgraded with an enclosure for printing higher temp filaments.
+• Why it’s great: Has a super large print area.
+Make sure to upgrade with an enclosure for printing higher temp filaments like ASA or ABS

 🟢 Creality K1 Max